Frequently Asked Questions

 Yes.
 Based on the advice of several physicians we have consulted, at this time Global Brigades is asking that all volunteers who wish to participate in an in-person brigade receive their final dose of the COVID-19 vaccination at least 2 weeks prior to traveling on the brigade.
 Please visit CDC Vaccines for COVID-19 and VaccineFinder for more information on the vaccine and where to get it.
 Non-US volunteers should check with their local healthcare providers.

-In the event that a volunteer cannot receive the COVID-19 vaccine this summer, volunteers are encouraged to participate in a TeleBrigade or begin planning for a brigade in 2022, when vaccines will be more widely available to our in-country partners.
+In the event that a volunteer cannot receive the COVID-19 vaccine prior to their chapter’s in-person brigade, volunteers are encouraged to participate in a TeleBrigade or begin planning for a brigade in 2022, when vaccines may be more widely available to our in-country partners.

 What is the protocol if a volunteer presents symptoms of COVID-19 while on brigade?
 What insurance coverage do they have?

 In the event that a volunteer presents symptoms of COVID-19 while on the brigade, they will be separated and quarantined at the lodging facility and monitored by a local staff health care professional, while a COVID test can be arranged for.
 Upon consultation by a local physician if the symptoms are mild, the volunteer will remain quarantined and under observation at their lodging facility.
 If the symptoms are serious and the volunteer is at higher risk of complication due to pre-existing conditions, they will be transported to a medical facility in the capital city as recommended by their treating physician.
 The duration of quarantine will last between 10-14 days depending on severity and the recommendations of the medical team.